stratisproject/Documentation/source/FullNode/full-node-components-and-features-overview.rst

     :align: center

 All the components and features are described in the following sections.
 Several of the sections cover a task that the full node needs to carry out.
 The individual components are explained along the way.

-The source code for the Full Node is available here: <>

 Accessing the network
 ======================